berkeley-cs164-2022/class-compiler-f22/README.md

-The in-class compiler status after the "Unary Operations" lecture.
+The in-class compiler *and interpreter* status after the first "Booleans" lecture, the one in which we implement Booleans for the interpreter.
 See lecture notes for much more detail.

 To run: